y2kbugger/xlwings/quickstart/index.md

 wb.range('Sheet1', 'A1').value
 ```

+The good news is that these commands also work seamlessly with *NumPy arrays* and *Pandas DataFrames*.

 ### Call Python from Excel

 If, for example, you want to fill your spreadsheet with standard normally distributed random numbers, your VBA code is